CoverProof

 TL;DR

-Section 250 of the Crime and Policing Act 2026 does not just create firm-level obligations.
-It creates criminal liability for individuals in significant roles who are not properly covered — and it creates board-level liability for CEOs who cannot demonstrate that their firm identified the gap and acted.
-If the FCA investigates your firm and you cannot produce a documented gap analysis, a declaration cycle, and a timestamped board evidence pack, there is no good-faith defence available.
+Section 250 of the Crime and Policing Act 2026 creates corporate attribution risk where a senior manager commits an offence within actual or apparent authority.
+CEOs need to be able to demonstrate that the firm identified the gap between SM&CR-mapped roles and the wider s.250(3) functional-test population, then acted on it.
+If the FCA investigates your firm and you cannot produce a documented gap analysis, a declaration cycle, and a timestamped board evidence pack, there is no adequate-procedures defence available under s.250.
 CoverProof automates the SM&CR gap analysis, zero-login declarations, and PDF/A-3B board evidence pack generation that CEOs need to complete before the June 29, 2026 statutory deadline under Section 250 of the Crime and Policing Act 2026.

 Your Section 250 obligations